Simple-ML/Simple-ML/Data-Catalog-API.md

 # Description

-The data Catalog API serves as the entry point to the data catalog.
+The data catalog API serves as the entry point to the data catalog.
 Its methods query the data catalog via pre-defined SPARQL queries.
 In contrast to the data set API, the data catalog API does never load or proceed the actual data set files.

 # Access/Usage